Material Handling Equipment Acquisition and Economic Fleet Management

 Economic Fleet-Replacement Scenarios

 Replacing equipment at the right time is, of course, always desirable.
-Let’s look at some scenarios that usually develop if equipment in a high-cycle operation isn’t replaced when it should be.
+Let’s look at some scenarios that usually develop if the equipment in a high-cycle operation isn’t replaced when it should be.

 If money isn’t made available from the capital budget for several years running and the fleet doesn’t get updated: